 Coming to our Senses Through Yoga and Meditation

-Take a break from the speed and complexity of life and re-connect with the things that really matter: feeling centered and connected to ourselves, others, the environment and our purpose in life.
+Give yourself the opportunity to recover from the stress of the last, coronavirus-dominated weeks and re-connect with the things that really matter: feeling centred, calm and connected to ourselves, others, the environment and our purpose in life.
 Yoga is both invigorating and relaxing and together with meditation helps us to slow down and see, hear, smell and touch the world with fresh appreciation.
 The emphasis in the yoga is on mindfulness and enjoyment and includes some Feldenkrais sequences.
-The daily programme is interspersed with several short (10 –30 min) meditations of different kinds and there will be opportunities to share how we are getting on.

 The retreat is suitable for beginners and people who practice mindfulness already and are looking for an opportunity to deepen their experience.